-It is important to note not all plasticware is created equal.
+Not all plastic-ware is created equal.
 Different consumables can make a huge difference in the quality and reproducibility of PCR results.
 Specialized tubes, plates, caps, seals and pipette tips have been designed specifically for optimal PCR performance.

 PCR consumables, such as reaction tubes and plates, need to be mechanically stable in order to withstand high temperatures, but have thin enough walls to permit efficient heat transfer.
 All PCR consumables need to be free of contamination.
 In addition, for many applications the color of the plastic is also an important consideration.
-For example, white-wells are often preferred in tubes and plates for real time PCR as they reflect fluorescence and reduce cross-talk to provide a better signal to noise ratio compared to clear or frosted wells.
+For example, white-wells, such as in Sarstedt’s White Multiply® PCR Plates (see figure 3 below) are often preferred in tubes and plates for real-time PCR, as they reflect fluorescence and reduce cross-talk to provide a better signal to noise ratio compared to clear or frosted wells.

 For many downstream applications it is necessary to remove unincorporated primers, excess dNTPs, proteins and salts from the amplification product following PCR.
 Several different methods have been developed for PCR cleanup and the choice of method will largely depend on the number and type of PCR samples to be purified and the downstream application.